Ride Concepts Traverse - Women's Review

 Comfort

-Adding to the shoe's comfort is the overall construction and design, which appear to be well thought out.
+Adding to the shoe's comfort are the overall construction and design, which appear to be well thought out.
 The uppers are constructed of a microfiber mesh that is welded to Ride Concepts D30 protection eliminating sewn seams and making a surprisingly breathable shoe, especially given the amount of impact protection they provide especially against rocks that get kicked up on technical trails.

 Walkability

-Having a supportive, sturdy shoe when you're doing a hike-a-bike is important, because having to worry about your foot slipping only detracts from the task at hand.
+Having a supportive, sturdy shoe when you're doing a hike-a-bike is important because having to worry about your foot slipping only detracts from the task at hand.
 The Traverse has a very stiff sole, which comfortably flexes while hiking.
-Our testers find the Traverse to have exceptional grip on rocks, especially when scrambling up and over slabs and boulders.
+Our testers find the Traverse to have an exceptional grip on rocks, especially when scrambling up and over slabs and boulders.
 Ride Concepts DST 8.0 MID GRIP Rubber performs as well as the climbing shoe rubber found on other models tested, which says a lot, making the Traverse one of our top performers in this category.

 The DST 8.0 MID GRIP Rubber stuck to the slabs and boulders on Horsethief Bench, which is one part hike and one part scramble, especially for those of us who are not tall.
 We are able to easily smear our foot onto the rock slabs and confidently push up, as we would in a rock climbing shoe.

-On hike-a-bikes through wet, muddy leaves, the Traverse shines once again thanks to it's mud shedding sole.
+On hike-a-bikes through wet, muddy leaves, the Traverse shines once again thanks to its mud-shedding sole.
 Where other shoe's lugs caked with mud and leaves, the soles of the Traverse stay remarkably clean.
 Surprisingly, we did not find that we had a great deal of slipping in the Traverse either while hiking in mud, especially considering their lack of a lugged sole.

 Protection